 For example, if you connect a printer with UPnP capabilities, the printer will let your router know what printer it is.
 When you want to install that printer, your computer will only have to ask your router what printers are connected to it, and you will be able to quickly connect and install the up-to-date firmware from its vendor.

 UPnP also allows entertainment devices to easily find each other on a network.
-This allows you to do things like stream music from one computer to another.
+This allows you to do things like stream music or games from one computer to another.

 The main issue with UPnP is that it is primarily built for your home and makes certain assumptions based on this—namely, that your home network is well secured against attacks from the outside, but anything inside of it is permitted to be open and unsecured.